Can Dental Floss Banish Frizzy Hair? I Tried It & Learned A Lot

 Jasmine says the taut floss could also cause baby hairs and damaged strands to break, preventing those hairs from growing in the long run.
 It's not a long-term solution, either.
 "The stickiness of the wax on the floss might not have much hold to it," says Jasmine, "so it's more of a temporary measure than a permanent solution to frizz, and it's unlikely that it would make your flyaways stay in place all day."

 So what does prevent frizz?
 "Using sulphate-free products is a good way of preventing frizz," says Jasmine, "as sulphates can strip the hair of the natural oils that keep it hydrated."
-Tyler recommends opting for a moisturising shampoo and R29 rates Aussie Miracle Moist for Dry & Frizzy Hair, £4.19, or JVN Hair Nurture Hydrating Shampoo, £16.
+Tyler recommends opting for a moisturising shampoo and R29 rates Aussie Miracle Moist for Dry & Frizzy Hair.
 "Washing your hair with very hot water can also cause damage," says Jasmine, while Tyler suggests limiting heat styling and using a heat protectant spray to help reduce damage that can cause frizz.

 Advertisement

 According to the pros, the more moisture you leave in your hair, the less likely it is to frizz up after washing or in temperamental weather.
 Instead of heavy oils, which simply coat the hair, you might like to switch to a moisturising hair cream.
-Try Undone by George Northwood Moisturising Cream, £15, As I Am DoubleButter Daily Moisturiser Cream, £11.90, or Moroccanoil's Hydrating Styling Cream, £25.45.
 All of these products can be raked through damp hair for frizz protection but they work just as brilliantly as a finisher on dry strands.
 Depending on the length and thickness of your hair, massage a dollop between the palms of your hands and smooth over any frizzy sections.
 In humid weather, Tyler suggests using a moisture-barrier hairspray.
-Try John Frieda Frizz Ease Moisture Barrier Soft Hairspray, £6.99, or Moroccanoil Luminous Hairspray Strong Hold, £17.25, as a finisher on dry hair.

 London hairdresser Adam Reed recently gave me a top tip for reducing frizz during the washing process.
 He recommended always giving lengths a blast with cold water at the very end to seal the hair's cuticle and to promote shine.
 In a similar vein, I've also spotted stylists treating hair to a cool shot after blow-drying.

 Lastly, what you use to soak up excess moisture post-shower matters, too.
-Bath towels can be a little rough on the hair cuticle so you might like to invest in a microfibre towel (like Noughty's Hair Towel, £9.99) or even use a cotton T-shirt to absorb water post-wash.
+Bath towels can be a little rough on the hair cuticle so you might like to invest in a microfibre towel or even use a cotton T-shirt to absorb water post-wash.
 Both of these tend to be that little bit kinder on dry strands which are prone to frizzing up.

 The countless TikTok videos enlisting floss for frizzy hair may be an attractive quick fix.
 But that's all they are.
 Alongside using lube as a makeup primer and applying your foundation with a jade roller, it has to go on the list of questionable beauty hacks.